dopeboy/curriculum-2.0/units/10-versioncontrol/lessons/1-git/README.md

 **Github** is a service that lets programmers use Git to store their work on cloud based servers.

 In the following exercise, we are going to create our own repository, copy other work into it, and then modify our copy.
+This lesson assumes knowledge of the command line.
 All commands must be performed in a command line terminal (*Window -> New Terminal* in Cloud9).

 ##### (1) Sign up